vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-cloud-gateway/scg-gs.md

 }
 ```

 Take note of the `myRoutes` method.
-This code will create a route that will take any `GET` request, add a header named `Hello` and a value of `World`, then forward your request to http://httpbin.org.
+This code will create a route that will take any `GET` request, add a header named `Hello` and a value of `World`, then forward your request to httpbin.org.

 #### Run Your Gateway

-We can run this as a normal Spring application:
+You can run this as a normal Spring Boot application:

 `./mvnw spring-boot:run`

-Once running, we can send a request to our application to ensure it's running at [http://localhost:8080/get](http://localhost:8080/get).
-Let's say our request looks like the following:
+Once running, you can send a request to your application to ensure that it's running at [http://localhost:8080/get](http://localhost:8080/get).
+Say your request looks like the following:

 ```
 > GET /get HTTP/1.1